Navigating klone

 to explore klone

 you might run into the message "Permission denied".
-Being a shared resource, not all locatations on klone
+Being a shared resource, not all locations on klone

 are open to you listing contents, etc.